xuyang-liu16/Awesome-Token-level-Model-Compression/README.md

 <p align="center"> <img src="images/evolution.jpg" width="1000" align="center"> </p>

-> **TLDR:** The evolution of AI efficiency: from model-centric to data-centric compression.
+> **TLDR:** In this work, we argue that **the focus of research for efficient AI is shifting from model-centric compression to datacentric compression**.

 ## 📚 <span id="head1"> *Contents* </span>

-🖱️ Please click on each domain to explore the applications of token compression across different downstream scenarios.
+🖱️ Please click on each domain to explore the applications of token-level model compression across different downstream scenarios.
+In total, it includes over **200+** awesome papers.

 - [Awesome-Token-level-Model-Compression](README.md)
     - [Vision Domain](https://github.com/xuyang-liu16/Awesome-Token-level-Model-Compression/tree/main/Vision%20Domain)